 Signs of a malignant narcissist.

-Narcissistic personality disorder has been around for many years.
-Growing awareness is happening in the most recent years.
-People like us are looking into traits to see if we are dealing with negative, toxic, selfish fools, or something much more sinister, narcissists have a disorder.
-It’s who they are, dealing with them as you most likely already know, is far from easy if not impossible, there are those on the lower end of the spectrum, that once you know who they are, what they do, their patterns of behaviour, you can learn how to handle being around them, then there is The Malignant Narcissist.
+The narcissist personality disorder has been around for many years.
+Growing awareness has been happening in the most recent years.
+People like us are looking into traits to see if we are dealing with negative, toxic, selfish fools or something much more sinister.
+Narcissists have a disorder.
+It’s who they are.
+Dealing with them, as you most likely already know, is far from easy, if not impossible.
+There are those on the lower end of the spectrum, that once you know who they are, what they do, their patterns of behaviour, you can learn how to handle being around them, then there is The Malignant Narcissist.

-We do all have narcissism within us, and there is positive as well and negative, narcissism is different from having a narcissistic personality disorder.
-Although those with negative narcissism, that keep going along the negative path will get worse with age, those with self-awareness will recognise and emotions like empathy, regret, remorse and guilt, will kick in.
-Which most often stops people hurting others in the first place, or if they do, they are self-aware enough not to do it again and learn from mistakes, toxic people look for others to blame to escape accountability, they have little to no self-awareness and hit the repeat button, often getting worse as they blame all others for their behaviour.
+We can all have narcissism within us, and there are positives as well as negatives.
+Narcissism is different from having a narcissist personality disorder.
+Although those with negative narcissism that keep going along the negative path will worsen with age, those with self-awareness will recognise, and emotions like empathy, regret, remorse, and guilt will kick in.
+Which most often stops people from hurting others in the first place, or if they do, they are self-aware enough not to do it again and learn from their mistakes.
+Toxic people look for others to blame to escape accountability.
+They have little to no self-awareness and hit the repeat button, often getting worse as they blame all others for their behaviour.

 What is a malignant narcissist?

-As far as I’m aware The malignant Narcissist isn’t an official diagnosis, even if you could get one.
-The term comes from psychologist Erich Fromm, who was a German Jew and fled the Nazi regime and settled in the USA he describes the malignant as.
+As far as I’m aware, The malignant Narcissist isn’t an official diagnosis, even if you could get one.
+The term comes from psychologist Erich Fromm, who was a German Jew who fled the Nazi regime and settled in the USA.
+He describes the malignant as.

-The malignant narcissist, Possibly the most dangerous and harmful narcissist there is, experts see very little difference between a psychopath and a malignant narcissist, these are the ones, you need to be extremely cautiously and safely get far, far away from and make sure they can never find you or get hold of you.
+The malignant narcissist, Possibly the most dangerous and harmful narcissist there is.
+Experts see very little difference between a psychopath and a malignant narcissist.
+These are the ones you need to be extremely cautious and safely get far, far away from and make sure they can never find you or get hold of you.

-They are a true psychopath if not worse, like most narcissists they have no empathy, they will commit, multiple crimes without care, including violent and sexual offences with no remorse.
+They are a true psychopath, if not worse.
+Like most narcissists, they have a lack of empathy.
+They will commit multiple crimes without care, including violent and sexual offences, without remorse.

-All narcissist can be dangerous, yet malignant ones take it to the next level.
+All narcissists can be dangerous, yet malignant ones take it to the next level.

-Like most narcissists They rely on others to define them; self-esteem comes from the outside world, their moods can be all over; they seek approval from others.
-Extremely arrogant and self-centred.
+Like most narcissists, They rely on others to define them; self-esteem comes from the outside world, their moods can be all over; they seek approval from others.
+Extraordinarily arrogant and self-centred.
 They have a very fragile, super-sensitive ego.
 They need to convince all others just how special they are.

-They have the three E’s, of any narcissist.
+They have the three E’s of narcissist personality disorder.

 Entitled, they believe they are entitled to do what they want, whenever they want, with whoever they want and whatever they want, and believe they are above all others.

-Exploit, they will exploit all others to get their needs met, with no thoughts or feelings to how it affects those around them.
+They will exploit all others to get their needs met, with no thoughts or feelings as to how it affects those around them.

-Empathy, or a complete lack of genuine compassion, they can act empathetically, I’ll add the cognitive empathy video link at the bottom.
+With empathy or a complete lack of genuine compassion, they can act empathetically.
+I’ll add the cognitive empathy video link at the end.

-The difference between the narcissist personality disorder and the malignant narcissist is the malignant will most often have a mixture of combined personality disorders, They have the narcissistic personality disorder, narcissistic people can have traits of other disorders, like paranoia, yet a malignant narcissist has paranoia personality disorder also psychopath personality disorder.
-They also have antisocial personality disorder.
+The difference between the narcissist personality disorder and the malignant narcissist is the malignant will most often have a mixture of combined personality disorders.
+They have the narcissistic personality disorder, narcissistic people can have traits of other disorders, like paranoia, yet a malignant narcissist has paranoia personality disorder, also psychopath personality disorder.
+They also have an antisocial personality disorder.
 Most narcissists have traits of antisocial behaviour, and these have the full disorder.

-1. Sadism will deliberately cause, harm, suffering, pain and distress to others, often showing hatred.
-They get great enjoyment in seeing people, animal, anything suffer.
+1. Sadism will deliberately cause harm, suffering, pain and distress to others, often showing hatred.
+They get great enjoyment in seeing people, animals, anything suffer.

-2. Antisocial behaviour, these are pathological liars, they have unprovoked hostility and aggression, volatile mood swings, they cheat, steal and lie, they believe they are above the law and are extremely dangerous and toxic.
+2. Antisocial behaviour, these are pathological liars.
+They have unprovoked hostility and aggression, volatile mood swings, cheating, stealing, and lying.
+They believe they are above the law and are extremely dangerous and toxic.

-6. No responsibility, although they can actually admit wrongdoing, yet they will openly admit to other what they have done, by telling others that the person they harmed deserved it, at other times they will deny all knowledge, to what they’ve done to others.
+6. No responsibility, although they can actually admit wrongdoing, yet they will openly admit to others what they have done by telling others that the person they harmed deserved it.
+At other times they will deny all knowledge of what they’ve done to others.